Coarse geometry of quasi-transitive graphs beyond planarity: Open problems

 Examples of quasi-transitive graphs that are not quasi-isometric to any planar graph include Cayley graphs of a group of Assouad-Nagata dimension at least 3, for instance any grid in dimension 3.
 This rules out any generalization of Theorem \ref{thm:qp} using classes of polynomial growth or expansion.
 This example also shows that we cannot extend Theorem \ref{thm:qp} to all families of bounded queue-number or stack-number.

 Here is perhaps a more interesting example.
 The \emph{strong product} $G\boxtimes H$ of two graphs $G$ and $H$ has vertex set $V(G)\times V(H)$, and two distinct vertices $(u,x)$ and $(v,y)$ are adjacent if and only if ($u=v$ or $uv\in E(G)$) and ($x=y$ or $xy\in E(H)$).
 Consider the strong product $T\boxtimes P$ of the infinite binary tree $T$ and the infinite 2-way path $P$.
-Using Theorems \ref{thm:tree} and Lemma \ref{lem:laydim}, this graph has Assouad-Nagata dimension at most 2.
-As it contains a quasi-isometric copy of a 2-dimensional grid, the Assouad-Nagata dimension of $T\boxtimes P$ is indeed equal to 2.
+This graph has Assouad-Nagata dimension 2.
 On the other hand, we observe that for any integer $k$, $T\boxtimes P$ contains the complete bipartite graph $K_{k,k}$ as an asymptotic minor.
 To see this, remark that $T$ contains an infinite $k$-claw (the graph obtained by gluing $k$ infinite 1-way paths at their starting vertex) as an asymptotic minor (obtained by contracting a subtree of $T$ with $k$ leaves into a single vertex, and pruning the additional branches).
 The strong product of this infinite $k$-claw with $P$ consists of $k$ copies of an infinite 2-dimensional grid (restricted to the upper half-plane, say), glued on a common infinite path $\pi$.
 On this path we can select $k$ vertices, arbitrarily far apart, and on each infinite grid we can select a single vertex, arbitrarily far from $\pi$, and connect it to the $k$ vertices of $\pi$ via disjoint paths.
 By taking a ball of sufficiently large radius around each of the $2k$ vertices, we obtain $K_{k,k}$ as an $r$-fat minor for arbitrarily large $r$, and thus $K_{k,k}$ as an asymptotic minor.
 This is illustrated for $k=3$ in Figure \ref{fig:claw}.
 Since containing a graph $H$ as an asymptotic minor is invariant under quasi-isometry, any graph $G$ which is quasi-isometric to $T\boxtimes P$ also contains every $K_{k,k}$ as an asymptotic minor, and thus every finite graph as a minor (in particular, $G$ cannot be planar).

 Recall that any graph excluding a minor has Assouad-Nagata dimension at most 2 \cite{Liu23,Dis23}.
 It is natural to wonder whether some sort of converse holds, that is whether any graph of Assoud-Nagata dimension at most 2 is quasi-isometric to a graph excluding a minor (this would be a natural extension of Theorem \ref{thm:qp}).
 The example above shows that this is false, even for vertex-transitive graphs.